Arkansas bill banning ‘sanctuary’ cities fails in committee

 Gov. Asa Hutchinson said earlier Monday he was generally supportive of the measure and opposed sanctuary cities.
 But Hutchinson said he’d asked the bill’s sponsor to amend the measure to require probable cause before law enforcement asked about citizenship or immigration status.

 “Without this amendment, there is too much opportunity for racial profiling,” Hutchinson said in a statement released by his office.
+Stubblefield, however, didn’t change the measure and said he believed it had sufficient protections against profiling.

 Advocates in Arkansas said the defeated bill would have created mistrust between the immigrant community and law enforcement.

-Note: This story has been corrected to show that the bill needed 10 votes, not 11, to advance.